Site Navigation

 Barry Cunliffe 1976

 Dr Barry Cunliffe is Professor of European Archeology at Oxford University.
 That such an esteemed scientist has been deeply involved with the archeology of Hengistbury Head for over 30 years speaks volumes about the importanceof the site.
 This book is a highly readable book packed with authoritative information regarding the pre-historic use of this site by man.
 A book that is in constant demand.
 Available, only if you are lucky!
-A book with two separate entries on Amazon.
+A book with two separate entries on Amazon!

 Christchurch Harbour